q-nick/eslint-config-turbocharge/README.md

 ESlint is the best tool in the world that improves your Javascript code.
 It acts as a guide showing you good practices and helping you to avoid unnecessary issues.
 It also allows you to keep your code style consistent between many environments and many projects.

-The only disadvantage is that it's not very easy to configure, especially if you want to connect it with Typescript.
+But it's not alone - Typescript is another excellent tool that could be helpful in our daily work - this one is bringing to us static typings.

-But its not the only one....
-TODO
+The only disadvantage of them is that they are not very easy to configure, especially if you want to connect them with React or any other Framework.

 #
 ## Getting Started